manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 - No numeric/range/arithmetic semantics for UUID `id`.
 - No direct public access to `@uuid_id`.
 - Generated UUIDs are for document identifiers, not cryptographic secrets.

+## Known current follow-up gaps

+Exploratory QA after `de7dd5a04` confirmed the following remaining UUID-related gaps.
+These are status/envelope classification issues unless noted otherwise: the branch rejects the bad request and does not intentionally write data, but the HTTP status or error wrapper does not yet match the desired client-validation contract.

+1. `POST /sql?mode=raw` with a UUID `id` range predicate, for example `WHERE id > 'aaaaaaaa-aaaa-4aaa-8aaa-aaaaaaaa0001'`, currently returns HTTP 500 with `uuid id range filters are not supported`; it should be HTTP 400.
+2. `POST /json/search` with a UUID `id` range predicate currently returns HTTP 500 with the same validation error; it should be HTTP 400.
+3. `POST /json/update` with an invalid UUID string in top-level `id` currently returns HTTP 409/action-request-validation; it should be HTTP 400 parse/request validation.
+4. `POST /json/insert` with a numeric top-level `id` into a UUID-ID table currently returns HTTP 409/action-request-validation; it should be HTTP 400 because UUID IDs must be strings.
+5. `POST /json/replace` with an invalid UUID string in top-level `id` currently returns HTTP 409/action-request-validation; it should be HTTP 400.
+6. `POST /json/bulk` with an invalid UUID action `id` currently returns top-level HTTP 500 and per-item 409; it should not be a server error.
+Prefer either top-level HTTP 400 or the endpoint's established bulk-envelope behavior with per-item 400.
+7. ES-compatible `POST /_bulk` with an invalid UUID `_id` currently gives per-item 400 but bubbles the response to top-level HTTP 409.
+Prefer ES-style top-level HTTP 200 with item status 400, or top-level HTTP 400 if the project standardizes on request rejection.

+The likely minimal fix area for these gaps is HTTP error classification/envelope handling around `searchdhttp.cpp` and the JSON/ES bulk adapters, not the UUID storage model.

 ## Test coverage in this branch